-Mike Leigh’s Peterloo is a rare story about the fight for a fairer democracy: one of carnage rather than triumph, one that ends with tragedy and unfinished labour rather than success and social change.
-In other words, despite its broad canvas, including more than a hundred characters acting out historical events, Peterloo is every bit a Mike Leigh film: peppered with flawed, complicated characters, inspirational because it is a story of recognizable people, and nothing like the silk-swishing period pieces that are the staple of British cinema.
+Mike Leigh’s Peterloo is a rare story about the fight for a fairer democracy.
+It’s a story of carnage rather than triumph.
+It ends with tragedy and unfinished labour rather than success and social change.
+Despite its broad canvas and period setting, Peterloo is every bit a Mike Leigh film.
+It’s peppered with flawed, complicated characters.
+It’s inspirational as a story of recognizable people, and nothing like the silk-swishing period pieces that are the staple of British cinema.

 The story the history books tell of Peterloo is one of class warfare.
-In the 1800s, the newly booming industrial hub of Manchester had a large population of working class people and yet no representation in the Houses of Parliament.
-In this era of post-war economic depression, with rising food costs due to the protectionist Corn Laws, activists began to agitate for electoral reform.
+In the 1800s, the newly booming industrial hub of Manchester had a large population of working class people.
+Yet they had no representation in the Houses of Parliament.
+In this era of post-war economic depression, activists began to agitate for electoral reform.
 Petty crime rose, and the ruling class retaliated with harsh sentences, which only exacerbated activists’ furor.
-A peaceful rally at St. Peter’s Square turned to bloodshed (and became known as Peterloo) when the upper classes attempted to destroy all hope for political change.
+A peaceful rally at St. Peter’s Square turned to bloodshed when the upper classes attempted to destroy all hope for political change.
 Instead, the massacre fired up the working class to keep on with the fight.

 Another Year (2010)

-Another Year is a slice-of-life dramedy about one year in the life of an aging couple, Tom (Jim Broadbent) and Gerri (Ruth Sheen), and the family and friends in their orbit.
-The film premiered in the Official Competition at the Cannes Film Festival, and Leigh earned a Best Original Screenplay nomination at the 83rd Academy Awards.
+Another Year follows a year in the life of an aging couple, Tom (Jim Broadbent) and Gerri (Ruth Sheen), and their family and friends.
+The film premiered in the Official Competition at the Cannes Film Festival.
+Leigh earned a Best Original Screenplay nomination at the 83rd Academy Awards.

-While Broadbent’s and Sheen’s stable, loving couple is the sun that all the other characters orbit around, the film isn’t exactly about them.
-The film begins with a woman played by Imelda Staunton whom we never see again after her first two scenes, in which she tells a doctor and then a counsellor (Gerri) about her insomnia and depression.
-It ends on the forlorn face of Mary (Lesley Manville), the couple’s hopeless, alcoholic mess of a friend.
+Broadbent’s and Sheen’s stable, loving couple is the sun that all the other characters orbit around.
+But the film isn’t really about them.
+It begins with a woman (Imelda Staunton) whom we never see again after her first two scenes.
+She tells a doctor, and then a counsellor (Gerri), about her insomnia and depression.
+The scene ends on the forlorn face of Mary (Lesley Manville), the couple’s hopeless, alcoholic mess of a friend.
 Tom’s and Gerri’s contentment becomes the standard against which these unhappy, unsettled people measure themselves.
-Many noted Manville, a Leigh cast regular, as the standout of the film, and fans of the film and her performance were disappointed at what they considered her Oscar “snub.”
+Many have noted Manville, a Leigh cast regular, as the standout of the film.
+Fans of the film and her performance were disappointed at what they considered her Oscar “snub.”

 Career Girls (1997)

-Career Girls centres around a weekend-long reunion between two old friends, Hannah (Katrin Cartlidge) and Annie (Lynda Steadman), peppered with flashbacks to their early 20s when they first met and lived together.
-Present day Hannah and Annie are thirtysomething working professionals who are put together and refined, although their personalities — the uncompromising Hannah and the meek Annie — still shine through.
+Career Girls centres around a weekend-long reunion between two old friends, Hannah (Katrin Cartlidge) and Annie (Lynda Steadman).
+It’s peppered with flashbacks to their early 20s when they first met and lived together.
+Present day Hannah and Annie are thirtysomething working professionals who are put together and refined.
+But their personalities — the uncompromising Hannah and the meek Annie — still shine through.

 Secrets and Lies (1996)

-When Leigh first told his collaborators about the film, all they knew was that “it was about a young black woman seeking her birth mother,” in the words of Dick Pope.11 The character’s name turned out to be Hortense Cumberbatch (a breakout role for Marianne Jean-Baptiste), an upper class woman who seeks out her birth mother after her adoptive parents die.
-Her birth mother is Cynthia (Brenda Blethyn), a working class woman who is also mother to the soon-to-be-21 Roxanne (Claire Rushbrook).
+When Leigh first told his collaborators about the film, all they knew was that “it was about a young black woman seeking her birth mother,” in the words of Dick Pope.11 The character’s name turned out to be Hortense Cumberbatch (a breakout role for Marianne Jean-Baptiste).
+She is an upper class woman who seeks out her birth mother after her adoptive parents die.
+Her birth mother is Cynthia (Brenda Blethyn), a working class woman and mother to the soon-to-be-21 Roxanne (Claire Rushbrook).